 - Be equipped with diesel islands

-- Sell, on average, 50,000 gallons of diesel or biodiesel fuel every month for the previous 12, or be projected to sell an average of 50,000 gallons for the next 12 months
+- Have sold, on average, 50,000 gallons of diesel or biodiesel fuel every month for the previous 12 months, or be projected to sell an average of 50,000 gallons for the next 12 months

 - Have at least 20 parking spaces dedicated for commercial motor vehicles